Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Landing Page

-The landing page extends the brand identity into a full marketing environment.
-It introduces Lalou's purpose, highlights its AI-driven storytelling approach, and guides users through the platform's core features.
-Layout, typography, and illustration work together to create a friendly and trustworthy first impression.
+The landing page extends the brand identity into a marketing environment structured around conversion and trust.
+It introduces the platform's purpose, surfaces the AI-driven storytelling approach, and guides users through core features.
+Layout, typography, and illustration work together to make a product that involves AI feel approachable rather than technical.

 Lalou Landing Page